dock108/fan-frenzy/README.md

     - Displays the list of available games.
 - **Gameplay (`/rewind/play?team=...&year=...&gameId=...`):**
     - Navigated to when a user selects a game from the list.
-    - Currently a placeholder page displaying the selected parameters.
+    - Fetches detailed game data (event summary, key moments) via `/api/fetchGame`.
-    - Future implementation will fetch specific game moment data and present the challenge.
+    - Currently displays fetched data structure as a placeholder for actual gameplay UI.

 ### API Routes